Suppression of spinodal instability by disorder in an athermal system: Introduction

 However, the disorder is known to yield heterogeneous nucleation of athermal martensitic transformation \cite{Cao_prb90} characterized by jerky propagation related to avalanches \cite{Planes_prl01, Jerky_DTA_peak}.
 The disorder may reduce the free energy barrier of nucleation before arriving at the spinodal \cite{Debenedetti, Klein_pre07}.
 The influence of disorder on the spinodal has not yet been fully explored except some model system \cite{Nandi_prl16, Zapperi_Roy, Liu_prl16, Sethna_prl93, Zheng_prb02}.
-Although disorder associated athermal transition is found in many complex functional materials undergoing hysteretic transition \cite{Planes_book}, earthquake \cite{Klein_earthquakes}, social and economic systems \cite{social}.
+Although disorder associated athermal transition is found in many complex functional materials undergoing hysteretic transition \cite{Planes_book}, glassy materials \cite{Ozawa_PNAS18}, earthquake \cite{earthquakes}, QCD patterns formation \cite{QCD_prd20}, social and economic systems \cite{social}.

 This article focuses on one such system where a kinetic asymmetry in the supersaturated transition arises from the extended disorder generated during the superheating process.
 We experimentally observed that, even at finite temperature, the transition is independent of thermal fluctuation, i.e., athermal.
 One would expect to see the footprints of diverging susceptibility in its temporal features as the fluctuation-less metastable phase can survive up to the unstable singularity (spinodal) under phase kinetics \cite{Procaccia_pnas17, Bar_prl18, Planes_prl01, Zacharias_prl12}.
 However, extended disorder reduces the degree of superheating through nucleation on the kinetic-path before vanishing the activation barrier.
-In this article, through the dynamic hysteresis and critical slowing down measurements supported by ZTRFIM simulations, we first experimentally report that in an athermal system, the extended disorder overrules the spinodal instabilities via heterogeneous nucleation.
+In this letter, through the dynamic hysteresis and critical slowing down measurements supported by ZTRFIM simulations, we first experimentally report that in an athermal system, the extended disorder overrules the spinodal instabilities via heterogeneous nucleation.